-Windows Server Update Services (WSUS) is an update service that allows administrators to centrally manage patches and security updates for Microsoft products centrally (Windows, Office, SQL Server, Exchange, etc.) on computers and servers on the corporate network.
-Briefly recall how the WSUS works: the WSUS server is synchronized with Microsoft Update Server on a schedule and downloads the latest updates for selected products.
-WSUS administrator selects which updates must be installed on the workstations and servers of the company, that download and install the required updates from the corporate WSUS server according to the configured policies.
-Using your own WSUS update server allows to save Internet traffic and manage the update installation in the company more flexibly.
+Windows Server Update Services (WSUS) is an update service that allows administrators to manage patches and security updates for Microsoft products centrally (Windows, Office, SQL Server, Exchange, etc.) on computers and servers on the corporate network.
+Briefly recall how the WSUS works.
+The WSUS server is scheduled to synchronize with the Microsoft Update servers on the Internet and download the latest updates for selected products.
+The WSUS administrator selects which updates must be installed on the workstations and servers of the company.
+WSUS clients download and install the required updates from the corporate update server according to the configured policies.
+Your own WSUS update server allows you to save Internet traffic and manage the update installation in the company more flexibly.

-There is nothing principally new in the new WSUS version in Windows Server 2012.
-Note that now the WSUS installation package cannot be downloaded separately from the Microsoft website, it is integrated into the Windows Server distribution as a separate role.
-In addition, WSUS 6.0 allows managing the installation of updates via Powershell.
+There is nothing principally new in the new WSUS version in Windows Server 2012 R2/ 2016.
+Note that now the WSUS installation package cannot be downloaded separately from the Microsoft website, it is integrated into the Windows Server distribution and being installed as a separate server role.
+In addition, WSUS 6.0 introduced the ability to manage the installation of updates using PowerShell.

-In this article, we will cover the basic issues of the WSUS installation and configuration on Windows Server 2012.
+In this article, we will cover the basic issues of the WSUS role installation and configuration on Windows Server 2012 R2 / Windows Server 2016.

-In Windows Server 2008, the WSUS service has already become a separate role that you can install through the Server Management console.
-In Windows Server 2012, this has not been changed.
-Open the Server Management console and select the role of Windows Server Update Services (the system will automatically install the necessary components of IIS).
+In Windows Server 2008, the WSUS was allocated to a separate role that can be installed through the Server Management console.
+In Windows Server 2012 R2 / 2016, this has not been changed.
+Open the Server Management console and select the role of Windows Server Update Services (the system will automatically select and offer to install the necessary components of the IIS web server).

-Check the option WSUS Services, then you should choose the type of the database that the WSUS will use.
+Check the option WSUS Services, then you need to select the type of the database that the WSUS will use.

-The default WID base is called SUSDB.mdf and stored in windir%\wid\data\.
-This database supports only Windows authentication (but not SQL).
-The name of the WSUS database instance is server_name\Microsoft##WID.
+The default WID base is called SUSDB.mdf and is stored in the folder %windir%\wid\data.
+This database supports only Windows authentication (not SQL).
+The internal (WID) database instance for WSUS is called server_name\Microsoft##WID.
 The WSUS database stores the update server settings, update metadata, and the WSUS client information.

 The internal database (Windows Internal Database) is recommended if:

-- If you plan to deploy a number of WSUS (e.g., in branches).
-In this case it is recommended to use the integrated WSUS database in the secondary servers.
+- If you plan to deploy a child WSUS server (for example, in branch offices).
+In this case it is recommended to use the built-in WSUS database on the secondary servers.

-If you install a WSUS role and a database server on different servers, there are some limitations:
+If you install the WSUS role and the MS SQL database on different servers, there are some limitations:

-- A WSUS database server cannot be a domain controller
+- SQL Server with a WSUS database cannot be a domain controller;

-If you have previously chosen to use a separate SQL database, you have to specify the name of the database server, DB Instance and check the connection.
+If you have previously chosen to use a separate SQL database, you must specify the name of the database server, DB Instance and check the connection.

 Then the WSUS role with all necessary components will be installed.
 When the installation is over, run the WSUS Management Console in Server Manager.

 Specify whether the WSUS server takes updates from Microsoft Update website directly or it should download it from the upstream WSUS server.
-The second option is usually used in large networks to configure WSUS server of a large regional division, that takes updates from the WSUS in a central office which significantly reduces the load on the communications bandwidth between the central office and its branch).
+The second option is usually used in large networks to configure WSUS server of a large regional division, that receives updates from the WSUS in a central office (this configuration significantly reduces the load on the WAN channels between the HQ and the branch office).

-If your WSUS server itself must download updates from Windows Update servers, and you access the Internet through a proxy server, specify the parameters and user name/password to log in to it.
+If your WSUS server itself must download updates from Windows Update servers, and you access the Internet through a proxy server, you must specify the proxy server address, port, and the credentials to access it.

-Then it checks the connection with the upstream update server.
+Next, the connection with the upstream update server is checked.
 Click Start Connecting.

-Then you have to choose the language for which the WSUS is going to download updates.
+Then you need to select the languages for which WSUS will download updates.
 We select English (the list of the languages can further be changed from the WSUS console).

 Then specify the list of products for which the WSUS should download updates.
-You have to select all Microsoft products used in your corporate network.
-Keep in mind that all updates take up additional disk space, so the extra products should not be checked.
+You must select all Microsoft products that are used in your corporate network.
+Keep in mind that all additional updates take up disk space, so the extra products should not be checked.
 If you are sure that there are no computers running Windows XP or Windows 7 on your network, don’t select the check boxes for these OS.
 This will significantly save space on the WSUS server drive.